mike-tuxedo/reactiveHtml/README.md

+!!!
+DISCLAIMER: This project is far from production ready, until now it has not been tested on a real world project !!!
+Just try it out and let me know what you think.

 # reactiveHtml

 A lightweight, zero-dependency, tiny javascript class for making plain HTML reactive.
 It enables template-style variable binding and reactive DOM updates, all with native browser features.
 And of course, it's opensoucre ;-)